cablelabs/micronets-pi3/README.md

  ./install
  # (take default prompts and reboot)
 ```
+ - After installation, optionally edit /boot/config.txt to change the HDMI resolution to 320x240 for full screen operation

 ## Configuration
 A default configuration file (`config/config.json`) is generated on first run, which can be subsequently edited.
 It will not be overwritten when pulling from the repo.
 #### Clinic Mode Settings